-1. Implement field survey in private forests and national forests (at 4,500 sample plots located around the country in 2007) to identify lands which have been subject to forest management activities (sample plots are systematically distributed by tree species and regions, while they are selected randomly from the National Forest Resource Database).
+1. Implement field survey in private forests and national forests to identify lands which have been subject to forest management activities (sample plots are systematically distributed by tree species and regions, while they are selected randomly from the National Forest Resource Database).